 The provision for consumer loan losses is the amount necessary to establish the allowance for loan losses at a level the Company believes is adequate to absorb estimated losses in its consumer loan portfolio at the balance sheet date.
-The Company's allowance for loan losses is regularly evaluated by management for adequacy on a portfolio-by-portfolio basis and was \$777 million and \$905 million at February 28, 1999 and 1998.
-The provision for consumer loan losses, which is affected by net charge-offs, loan volume and changes in the amount of consumer loans estimated to be uncollectable, decreased 56% in the quarter ended February 28, 1999 from the comparable period of fiscal 1998.
-The decrease was primarily due to the positive impact of the sale of the operations of SPS, the sale of POS, the discontinuance of the BRAVO Card, and a lower level of charge offs related to the Discover Card portfolio.
-This decrease was reflective of the Company's continuing efforts to improve the credit quality of its portfolio.
-The provision for consumer loan losses was also positively impacted by a decline in the loan loss allowance in connection with securitized transactions entered into prior to the third quarter of 1996.
+The Company's allowance for loan losses is regularly evaluated by management for adequacy on a portfolio-by-portfolio basis and was \$768 million and \$824 million at May 31, 1999 and 1998.
+The provision for consumer loan losses, which is affected by net chargeoffs, loan volume and changes in the amount of consumer loans estimated to be uncollectable, decreased 57% and 56% in the quarter and six month period ended May 31, 1999 from the comparable periods of fiscal 1998.
+The decreases in both periods were primarily due to a lower level of charge-offs related to the Discover Card portfolio and the positive impact of the sale of the operations of SPS, the sale of POS and the discontinuance of the BRAVO Card.
+These decreases were reflective of the Company's continuing efforts to improve the credit quality of its portfolio.
+The provision for consumer loan losses was also positively impacted by a decline in the loan loss allowance in connection with securitization transactions entered into prior to the third quarter of 1996.
 The Company expects this loan loss allowance will be fully amortized over fiscal 1999.
-The Company's expectations about future charge-off rates and credit quality are subject to uncertainties that could cause actual results to differ materially from what has been discussed above.
+The Company's future charge-off rates and credit quality are subject to uncertainties that could cause actual results to differ materially from what has been discussed above.
 Factors that influence the provision for consumer loan losses include the level and direction of consumer loan delinquencies and charge-offs, changes in consumer spending and payment behaviors, bankruptcy trends, the seasoning of the Company's loan portfolio, interest rate movements and their impact on consumer behavior, and the rate and magnitude of changes in the Company's consumer loan portfolio, including the overall mix of accounts, products and loan balances within the portfolio.

 Consumer loans are considered delinquent when interest or principal payments become 30 days past due.
-Consumer loans are charged off when they become 180 days past due, except in the case of bankruptcies and fraudulent transactions, where loans are charged off earlier.
+Consumer loans are charged off during the month in which they become 180 days past due, except in the case of bankruptcies and fraudulent transactions, where loans are charged off earlier.
 Loan delinquencies and charge-offs are primarily affected by changes in economic conditions and may vary throughout the year due to seasonal consumer spending and payment behaviors.